Roland RD-2000 Review

 Roland has come up with the Roland RD-2000 to target the professional musicians who need a digital piano with reliable piano sounds and mechanics while also doubling up as a fully functional keyboard and synthesizer.
 Costing more than $2500, this digital piano is strictly meant for the absolute professionals and experts.
 As such it comes loaded with almost every feature a digital piano can incorporate.
 There is such a thing as too many features and that is something that this price segment suffers from.
 Let us find out if Roland have managed to pull a masterstroke with the RD-2000 to create one of the best digital pianos around.

-The Roland RD-2000 is a complicated looking instrument with a host of buttons, knobs and faders.
+The Roland RD-2000 is a complicated looking instrument with a host of knobs, buttons and faders.
 This will immediately send the heads of any amateur and even intermediate musician into a spin.
 At the same time, an expert musician’s eyes will light up.
 However, right out of the box, the Roland RD-2000 shouts out that it is much more than a digital piano.
 There is just so much going on that you immediately know this is a powerful tool.
 Whether you need such a well-equipped keyboard is up to you and your musical needs.
 There is no debate about one thing though.
 This is a serious player that requires a high skillset to be exploited properly.

 Once you are done drooling over the typical Roland design, you will start to notice a few flaws.
 The primary of these is the screen.
 It is like Roland deliberately kept it small.
 At this price point they could have surely gone with a larger screen.
 The other thing you will notice is how all the buttons and knobs are bunched together.
-The faders and knobs are way too close to each other for comfort and that will create issues as we will find out later.
+The faders and knobs are too close to each other for comfort and that will create issues as we will find out later.
 The layout appears very clean and neat though and aesthetically, it is quite pleasing but it comes at the cost of usability.

 The aluminium body sets it apart and this does look like an expensive instrument.
 It isn’t exactly very welcoming but the small screen does stick out like a sore thumb among other digital pianos in this range.
 The keys have an air of authenticity to them and the RD-2000 should look pretty cool on a stage especially when the lighting is dim though that brings its own set of problems as we get to understand later.
 Let’s dive deeper and find out all the nitty-gritty details of the Roland RD-2000.